TMill3838/trivia-html-project/README.md

 WAVE Checker: https://wave.webaim.org/report#/https://tmill3838.github.io/trivia-html-project/

 # ⚠️Concerns
-I have discvoered that the GCP link to my repository does not save any recent changes made prior to the GitHub link
+I have discvoered that the GCP link to my repository does not save any recent changes made prior to the GitHub link.
+This may cause for an outdated webpage to be loaded instead of the nwewest file.

+# ⌨️Code Snippets

 ```js
  const body = document.body;